ansys/pyfluent-visualization/doc/source/getting_started/index.rst

    pip install ansys-fluent-visualization

-Alternatively, install the latest version from the `GitHub repository
+Alternatively, install the latest version from the `GitHub
 <https://github.com/pyansys/pyfluent-visualization>`_ with:

 .. code::